Post

 System

-• appsscript.json: Metadata file for GAS system
+• appsscript.json: Metadata configuration file for the GAS system

 The key point is the “oauthScopes” variable, which declares the external permissions this Script will use.